DrSaadLa/RProgrammingPath/README.md

 pip install jupyterlab
 ```

-### Installing the R Kernal
+### Installing the R Kernel

-- Install the R Kernel by running the following command from the R Console
+- Install the R Kernel by running the following command from the R Console. [source](https://github.com/IRkernel/IRkernel)

 ```bash
 install.packages('IRkernel')